Nitrokey/nitrokey-documentation/fido2/windows/2fa-nextcloud.rst

-Two-factor Authentication and Passwordless Login for Nextcloud accounts
+Two-Factor Authentication And Passwordless Login For Nextcloud Accounts
 =======================================================================

 These are the basic steps for registering the Nitrokey FIDO2 as a second factor or setting up passwordless login of a Nextcloud account.